glauciabierwagen/first-assignment/README.md

 In this assignment you will have to use:

-object
+- object
-functions
+- functions
 this keyword
-if/else statement or switch
+- if/else statement or switch
-prompt or only the console
+- prompt or only the console
-conditional operators
+- conditional operators
-You will also have to handle errors, like wrong input.
+- You will also have to handle errors, like wrong input.
 All functions for this assignment except the atm() function should be properties to the account object.

-REQUIREMENTS
+<b> Requirements </b>

 A user should NOT be able to deposit och withdraw negative number!
 A user should NOT be able to deposit or withdraw an empty string, leaving the input empty